Help, I Have a Missing Dog

 Mail flyers to all local vets (within 30-minute driving distance).

 Visit shelters daily in person.
 Don't just call, often a dog is misrepresented as a different breed altogether, ask to see ALL animals, including the ones in the back awaiting euthanization.

 Hand out flyers and cards with the information to everybody at your local dog park, or any other popular dog area.

 If your dog has been spooked into running, they might not come running back to you, even when they hear your voice.
-This is why it is very important to listen carefully for whimpering, whining and to shine that flashlight underneath porches, vehicles and other potential hiding spots.
+This is why it is very important to listen carefully for whimpering, whining, and to shine that flashlight underneath porches, vehicles, and other potential hiding spots.
 Don't count on a spot being too small, either!
-It's surprising how tight a space a terrified dog can squeeze into.
+It's surprising how tight space a terrified dog can squeeze into.